-The legal professions – introduction
+Legal professions - introduction

 The Supreme Council of the Judiciary

 The Supreme Council of the Judiciary (Conseil supérieur de la magistrature — CSM) is provided for in Article 65 of the Constitution.
-The Constitutional Act of 23 July 2008 changed the composition of the Council and its powers in respect of appointments, and made provision for cases to be referred to it by litigants.
+The Constitutional Law of 23 July 2008 changed the composition of the Supreme Council and its powers in respect of appointments, and made provision for cases to be referred to it by litigants.
 The President of the Republic is now no longer a member of the CSM.

 The division of the Council with jurisdiction over adjudicating judges is chaired by the First President of the Court of Cassation.
 It also includes five adjudicating judges, one law officer of the State Counsel’s Office, one member of the Council of State (Conseil d’État) designated by the Council of State, one lawyer (avocat), and six qualified persons who do not belong to the legislature, to the ordinary courts or to the administrative courts.
-The President of the Republic, the chairman of the Lower House (Assemblée nationale) and the chairman of the Senate each designate two qualified persons.
+The President of the Republic, the chairman of the Lower House of Parliament (Assemblée nationale) and the chairman of the Senate each designate two qualified persons.

 The division of the Council with jurisdiction over the law officers of the State Counsel’s Office is presided over by the Principal State Counsel (procureur général) at the Court of Cassation.
 It also includes five law officers of the State Counsel’s Office and one adjudicating judge, along with the member of the Council of State, the lawyer and the six qualified persons already referred to.